perladvent/perldotcom/content/article/json-unicode-and-perl-oh-my-.md

 very well because CBOR distinguishes strongly between binary and text strings, which Perl does not.

-At the end of the day, communication between Perl and other modern languages is a challenge.
+At the end of the day, Perl’s data model, for all of the conveniences that it affords us, makes communication with other modern languages a challenge.
 The best we can do is to know of these problems and deal with them as they arise.

 Epilogue: JSON Alternatives
 ===========================

-Being restricted to Unicode is, in my opinion, JSON’s biggest drawback, but there are others that compel me to prefer to avoid JSON in a lot of
+Being restricted to Unicode is, in my opinion, JSON’s biggest drawback, but there are other reasons why I often prefer to avoid JSON:
-contexts:

 * Its lack of comments and proscription against trailing commas make it an awkward choice for human-maintained data structures.